 However, if you want to play Bingo, you’ll have to pay between $20 – $60, depending on the package you want to play.

 If you want to expand your horizons and learn something new, classes are available on board at a cost of around $40 – $100 per Guest.
-Special experiences, such as the “Be Our Chef” Experience, can cost much more.
-The “Be Our Chef” Experience is currently $247 per Guest.
+Special experiences, such as the “Be Our Chef” Experience can cost upwards of $247 per Guest.

 If you’ve heard a lot about the Rainforest Room, it should come to no surprise that this comes with a price, as well.
 Like all Spas, there’s many different packages, and each has its own price tag.